-- Compile Donor Data: Input all donor data onto your CRM/fundraising database.
+- Compile Donor Data: Input all donor data onto your nonprofit CRM and fundraising database.
 That way, you’ll know who to reach back out to in a year for the next campaign.

 - Plan Engagement Opportunities: Don’t just reach out to donors when you need a contribution.
 Instead, plan engagement activities such as webinars, networking events, and volunteer opportunities to keep your donors active with your organization.